SamanthaBooth81/foody-family/README.md

 22. Before deploying the final draft of your project you must:
 - Remove staticcollect=1 from congifvars within Heroku
-- Ensure DEBUG is set to false in settings.py file or
+- Ensure DEBUG is set to false in settings.py file or:
-- Set it to development with: *development = os.environ.get('DEVELOPMENT', False)* above it.
+    - Set DEBUG to development with: *development = os.environ.get('DEVELOPMENT', False)* above it.

-23. To deploy re-do steps 19 - 21, minus reconnect your GitHub account as it should still be connected to your App.
+23. To deploy re-do steps 19 - 21, minus reconnecting your GitHub account as it should still be connected to your App.

 # Credit
 ## Content